We have divided our FAQs into the following areas:

 Where can I Find Information about Historic Mine Rehabilitation?

-Visit mining and the environmet for more information.
+Visit the 'Mining and the environment' section for more information.

 Who Should I contact about Old or Historic Mines in my Area?